gdurisi/gdurisi.github.io/_posts/2019-03-14-news-post-phy-com.md

 ---
 What are the best performing coding schemes for the transmission of short packets?

-Check out our [<kbd>recent survey</kbd>](https://arxiv.org/abs/1812.08562), where we benchmark the performance of algebraic, polar, LDPC codes and more against modern performance bounds from nonasymptotic information theory.
+Check out our [<kbd>recent survey</kbd>](https://arxiv.org/abs/1812.08562), where we benchmark the performance of algebraic, polar, LDPC codes and more against modern bounds from nonasymptotic information theory.

 M. C. Coskun, G. Durisi, T. Jerkovits, G. Liva, W. Ryan, B. Stein, and F. Steiner, “Efficient error- correcting codes in the short blocklength regime,” Physical Communication, Mar.
 2019. [[<kbd>arXiv</kbd>](https://arxiv.org/abs/1812.08562)]
 {: .notice--success}